d-smith/ml-speciality-notes/acloud.guru/08-evaluation-and-optimization.md

 1. Define evaluation.
 Decide what metric or metrics we should use to decide if the algorithm is good enough.
 2. Evaluate.
 Review the metrics during or after the training process.
 This might be manual or automatic, depending on the algorithm.
 3. Tune.
-Adjust hyperparameters, data, the evaluation strategy or even the entire algoritm to bring us closer to the desired results.
+Adjust hyperparameters, data, the evaluation strategy or even the entire algorithm to bring us closer to the desired results.

 Two Types: